jnozzi/cocoadev.com/markdown/GraphicsFrameworkForDrawing.md

 ----

-You won't find anything easier to use than General/NSBezierPath.
+You won't find anything easier to use than NSBezierPath.
 It's not the fastest thing on earth, but you get a lot of stuff "for free".

 ----

 Agreed.
 Drawing a solid (filled) rectangle can be done with one line:

-General/[[NSBezierPath bezierPathWithRect:General/NSMakeRect(10, 10, 100, 50)] fill];
+[[NSBezierPath bezierPathWithRect:NSMakeRect(10, 10, 100, 50)] fill];

 Other shapes (like a triangle) are slightly more complicated in that you must define the points (then use -moveToPoint: and -lineToPoint: to draw trace it), but if you find anything that reduces basic drawing to an even easier approach, you've found the Holy Grail.
 ----
 There is also

-General/NSRectFill(General/NSMakeRect(10, 10, 100, 50));
+NSRectFill(NSMakeRect(10, 10, 100, 50));

 However, generic drawing frameworks for USER EDITABLE graphics certainly do exist.
 If the original question may really be about user editable graphics.
 There are also high level programatic interfaces e.g. GNOME Canvas.